chw3k5/Wordler/README.md

 for everyone else...

 # Is this cheating?
-Using this system is only cheating as long as you acknowledge that having an extra circuit in your brain to easily parse and recognize the order of letters in words is also cheating.
+Using this system is cheating only if you acknowledge that having an extra circuit in your brain to easily parse words and recognize letter ordering is *also* cheating.

-If that is not enough for you, then think of it like a simulation to help you test and hone your Wordle skills.
-All modern chess is informed by simulation.
+If that is not enough for you, then think of it as a simulation to help you test and hone your Wordle skills.
+Because all modern chess is informed by simulation, and Wordle is completely equivalent to chess, right?

 # Installation
 Everything is the Python Standard Library, developed in 3.10.2, so there are